gepetobio/100-days-of-code/r1-log.md

 ### R1D16
 Today I refactored finished my Vanilla JavaScript Quote Machine app and closed the FCC challenge.
 I also refactored my React version and made the share link work properly.
 I've also started reading the documentation for a Vue version I'm starting.

+### R1D17
+Today I revisited some basic concepts of Functional Programming: function composition, higher order functions, curry and partial application.
+I also revisited some ES6 features.
+An ddid a bit of code review with @artoo_O on his tic tac toe game.